 Tuesday, March 8, 2011

-A Pair of Malayan Night Heron in NCKU
+A Pair of Malayan Night Heron at NCKU

-Today, I was so excited to see a pair of Malayan Night Heron in NCKU (National Cheng Kung University) campus, Tainan City, Taiwan.
+Today, I was so excited to see a pair of Malayan Night Heron at NCKU (National Cheng Kung University) in Tainan, Taiwan.
 It was my first experience of seeing a pair of Malayan Night Heron feeding on the same ground and territory.

 or could it be an adult with the striking lores and the immature with pale lores?
 I believe these birds are territorial birds, then why both can feed on the same ground if they are not a breeding pair?